IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ##### 2:4.X3.4.3.1 Trigger Events

-The Receiver receives a `DiagnosticReport-open` event from Manager via Send Context Event [RAD-X9](rad-x9.html).
+The Receiver receives a `DiagnosticReport-open` event from a Manager via Send Context Event [RAD-X9](rad-x9.html).

-> Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager triggered by the request from the Sender.
-The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and it is agnostic about the specific event.
+> Note: This message is not a traditional message in a transaction between two actors; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager, triggered by the request from the Sender.
+The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and that transaction is agnostic about the specific event.

 ##### 2:4.X3.4.3.1 Message Semantics